Automates the detection and exploitation of command injection vulnerabilities in certain vulnerable parameter(s) and/or

 Q: How can I increase the capabilities of the commix tool and/or to adapt it to my needs?

 A: You can easily develop and import our own modules.
 For more, check the module development wiki page on GitHub.

-Q: How can I test or evaluate the detection and exploitation abilities of commix?
+Q: How can I test or evaluate the detection and exploitation capabilities of commix?

 A: Check the command injection testbeds wiki page which includes a collection of applications and virtual machines vulnerable to command injection attacks.

 Q: Is there a place where I can check for demos of commix?

-A: If you want to see a collection of demos, about the exploitation abilities of commix, take a look at the third party references wiki page on GitHub.
+A: If you want to see a collection of demos, about the exploitation capabilities of commix, take a look at the third party references wiki page on GitHub.

 Q: I found a bug and/or I have to request new features.
 What can I do?